All About Adult Hodgkin's Disease

 Hodgkin's disease is rare enough that it is not screened for in the general population with any specific blood tests or radiology studies.
 The best way to pick up a diagnosis of Hodgkin's disease early is to see your healthcare provider regularly for a thorough physical examination.
 Often, the patient is the first to notice a lump, and if this happens, one should see their healthcare provider for examination and further evaluation.

 What are the signs of Hodgkin's disease?

 When a patient presents with symptoms suggestive of Hodgkin's disease, his/her healthcare provider will perform a thorough history and physical examination.
 If there is a node that is enlarged, it will likely be surgically removed in what is called an "excisional biopsy".
-The entire node is removed so that a doctor known as a pathologist can look at it under a microscope.
+Either part of or the entire node is removed so that a doctor, called a pathologist, can look at it under a microscope.
 A biopsy specimen is required to make the diagnosis of Hodgkin's disease.
-It is important that the doctor use an excisional biopsy—the alternative is a core-needle biopsy, where a small needle is inserted into the swollen lymph node and a sample of the lymph node is taken.
+It is important that the provider use an excisional biopsy—the alternative is a core-needle biopsy, where a small needle is inserted into the swollen lymph node and a sample of the lymph node is taken.
 However, core-needle biopsies may not provide enough tissue to make a diagnosis.

 - Stage II: Also known as locally advanced disease.
 Two or more lymph node regions involved on the same side of the diaphragm (the muscle that controls breathing and that separates the chest from the abdomen) or one lymph node region plus a nearby area or organ.
 If the disease involves a nearby area or organ it is classified as “E” disease or “extension”.

 Early stage Hodgkin's lymphoma (Stage I-II) is divided further into two groups, "favorable" and "unfavorable", to help predict which patients may benefit from more aggressive treatment.
 The criteria for unfavorable disease are as follows: